new-production-institute/Injection-Molding-Using-Resin-Based-3D-Printing/README.md

 # Low-Cost Injection Molding at the Open Lab

 This repository documents an ongoing project exploring low-cost injection molding at the Open Lab.
-The key idea: using SLA and FDM 3D printing to create custom molds — an affordable and accessible approach for makers, educators, and FabLabs.
+The key idea: using MSLA and FDM 3D printing to create custom molds — an affordable and accessible approach for makers, educators, and FabLabs.

 ## Current Status